laravel/docs/homestead.md

 <a name="updating-homestead"></a>
 ## Updating Homestead

 Before you begin updating Homestead ensure you run `vagrant destroy` to remove your current virtual machine.
-You can update Homestead in a few simple steps.
-First, you should update the Vagrant box using the `vagrant box update` command:
+Then, you should update the Vagrant box using the `vagrant box update` command:

     vagrant box update